ilanabatavraam/ilanabatavraam/Logs/current.md

 ## 2025-02-02
 - I spent time (~2,5h) working on my project.
 I cleaned the data, fixed some weird values in the “children” column, and built pivot tables to see how loan purposes and family status relate to debts

+## 2025-02-04
+- I've finished my first project on jupyter notebook.
+It doesnt seem perfect but now I see how exactly it works.
+I'm on my way to the next project.
+- Starting "Exploratory data analysis" (EDA) chapter in my course